ucgmsim/Velocity-Model/README.md

 - 5 MIN_VS (minimium shear wave velocity to enforce, in km/s - typically 0.5)
 - 6 COORDINATES_TEXT_FILE (text file name containing gridpoints to presribe velocities at)

 Execute one of these six call types and open the output directory to view saved outputs.

+To add a new basin model to the NZVM follow the instructions in src/Addition_of_new_basins_readme.md

 List of TOPO_TYPES